Om shram shreem shroum sah ketave namah

 Ego-connection to parents = much reduced.
 Native = free agent, unencumbered by the needs of others.

 Males are disinclined to marry despite producing children, although a 'common law' (Chandra, folkways, ancient customs, and established cultural norms) marriage is frequently developed.
-Females have mother (Soma) trouble; specifically, abandonment (Ketu).
+Feminine Nativities have mother (Soma) who produces opportunities for polarizing catalysis; specifically, abandonment (Ketu).

 Both male and female get into rather peculiar relationships with maternal-type women, due to a lack of emotional clarity regarding one's own intentions.